center-for-threat-informed-defense/summiting-the-pyramid/docs/data-readiness/telemetry-quality.rst

 Context
 ----------
-Context quantifies how much useful, differentiating information a log source provides when trying to determine if a specific adversary technique is occurring.
+:ref:`Context<Context>` quantifies how much useful, differentiating information a log source provides when trying to determine if a specific adversary technique is occurring.
 The steps for scoring Context are as follows:

 - Identify All Relevant Techniques: For the log source being scored, identify all the techniques within the given use case for which this log could provide any evidence.
 - Score Each Technique Individually: For each technique that the log source covers, perform the following assessment: